Marden, Herefordshire

 Marden is a village and civil parish in the English county of Herefordshire.

 Marden village is approximately 7 mi due north of the city of Hereford, and is contiguous with the hamlets of Walker's Green and Paradise Green.
 The parish also includes the hamlet of Burmarsh to the south of the village.
+According to the historian Michael Lapidge, King Æthelberht II of East Anglia was murdered in the village in 794 on the order of Offa of Mercia.